natso26/experimental-gpt-with-context/README.rst

 4. Imagination.
 Thoughts on random selection of related ``summary`` and ``imagination``, scheduled in advance after user interaction.

 5. Action.
-Can recursively query to itself.
+Can recursively launch subtasks.

 6. Knowledge.
 Query Wolfram|Alpha and Google search engine results pages.

+7. Research.
+Search for information from web sites.

 Engineering